Harry Hadden-Paton

 Harry Frederick Gerard Hadden-Paton (born 10 April 1981) is a British actor.
-He is perhaps best known for his television roles as Herbert Pelham, 7th Marquess of Hexham, in the television series Downton Abbey and Martin Charteris in The Crown.
+He is perhaps best known for his television roles as Herbert "Bertie" Pelham, 7th Marquess of Hexham, in the television series Downton Abbey (2014–2015) and Martin Charteris in The Crown (2016–2017).

 Hadden-Paton played the lead role of Henry Higgins in the Lincoln Center Theater revival of My Fair Lady on Broadway, a performance for which he was nominated for the 2018 Tony Award for Best Actor in a Musical.

 Life

 Family

 Hadden-Paton was born at Westminster Hospital in London, the son of former cavalry officer Nigel Hadden-Paton, head of a landed gentry family of Rossway, near Berkhamsted, Hertfordshire, and Sarah ('Bumble'), daughter of Brigadier Frederick Mellor, of The Cottage, Chiddingfold, Surrey.
 He has three sisters: Polly, Clementine, and Alice.
-He is the godson of Sarah, Duchess of York.
+He is the godson of Sarah Ferguson.

-He is married to fellow actor Rebecca Night, whom he met while performing in The Importance of Being Earnest.
-They have been married since 2010 and have two daughters, Martha and Audrey.
+He is married to actress Rebecca Night, whom he met while performing in The Importance of Being Earnest.
+They have been married since 2010 and have three children.
 Hadden-Paton and Night co-starred in the autumn of 2019 in The King's Speech at the Chicago Shakespeare Theater.